Home Arrow Bible Arrow Hebrews Arrow Hebrews 9

 25 Nor yet that he should offer Himself often, as the high priest enters into the holy place every year with blood of others;

-26 For then must he often have suffered since the foundation of the ordered system: but now once in the end of the eon He has became visible to put away sin by the sacrifice of Himself.
+26 For then must he often have suffered since the foundation of the world, but now once in the end of the age He has became visible to put away sin by the sacrifice of Himself.

 27 And as it is appointed to men once to die, but after this the judgment: